DevanaLabs/lemon.email-infrastructure-dev/README.md

 ## Login

 To use this you can connect from any email client, such as Thunderbird.
-Use information from "Configs" section.
+Use the information provided from the "Configs" section.

 Example: